BlaT2512/spanet-api/README.md

 SpaNET spa controllers can be found in a variety of Vortex, Oasis and many other brand spas/swim spas/spa pools.

 **Q - If my spa has a compatible SpaNET controller without WiFi, can I make my own SmartLINK module?**
 This should be possible, and testing to successfully make and program a homemade SmartLINK compatible module is currently underway.
-This will be updated if we complete this and release a documentation about it.
+This will be updated if we complete this and decide to release a documentation about it.